-Under Section 36B(c)(1)(B) of the ACA, lawfully present residents with income below 100 percent of the federal poverty level are eligible for premium subsidies in the exchange if they are not eligible for Medicaid as a result of their immigration status.
+Under Section 36B(c)(1)(B) of the ACA, lawfully present residents with income below 100% of the federal poverty level (FPL) are eligible for premium subsidies in the exchange if they are not eligible for Medicaid as a result of their immigration status.
 (Lawfully present residents generally have a five-year waiting period before they can be eligible for Medicaid, although some states use state funds to provide Medicaid coverage to lawfully present residents who have not met the five-year waiting period requirement).

-For background, premium subsidies in the exchanges are otherwise only available if the applicant is not eligible for Medicaid and has an income above 100 percent of the poverty level.
-Congress added the provision allowing subsidies for lawfully present residents with income below 100 percent of the poverty level because they would otherwise have been shut out of coverage altogether (they’re not yet eligible for Medicaid, and have income too low for subsidies).
+For background, premium subsidies in the exchanges are otherwise only available if the applicant is not eligible for Medicaid and has an income above 100% of the poverty level.
+Congress added the provision allowing subsidies for lawfully present residents with income below the poverty level because they would otherwise have been shut out of coverage altogether (they’re not yet eligible for Medicaid, and have income too low for subsidies).

-In 2012, the Supreme Court ruled that states could not be obligated to implement the ACA’s Medicaid expansion, and as a result, there are 14 states where Medicaid has not been expanded (or where the implementation process for Medicaid expansion has not yet begun; some states are in the process of expanding Medicaid as of 2020).
-In 13 of those states (all but Wisconsin), there are roughly 2.5 million people in the coverage gap, with no realistic access to health insurance.
-Their incomes are below 100 percent the poverty level, so they’re not eligible for subsidies.
+In 2012, the Supreme Court ruled that states could not be obligated to implement the ACA’s Medicaid expansion, and as a result, there are 12 states where Medicaid has not been expanded (this will drop to 11 in the summer of 2023, when South Dakota expands Medicaid under the terms of a voter-approved ballot measure).
+In 11 of those states (all but Wisconsin), there are roughly 2 million people in the coverage gap, with no realistic access to health insurance.
+Their incomes are below the poverty level, so they’re not eligible for subsidies.
 And their states have not expanded Medicaid, so they’re not eligible for Medicaid either.

 Ironically, it was this exact sort of situation that Congress was trying to prevent – in the case of lawfully present residents who hadn’t been in the U.S. long enough to qualify for Medicaid – when they included Section 36B(c)(1)(B) in the ACA.
 But they had no idea that the Supreme Court would issue a ruling a few years later that would ultimately throw millions of U.S. citizens into the same sort of health insurance gap.